kontent-ai/delivery-sdk-js/DOCS.md

 ### Resolve content items and components in Rich text elements

-[Rich text elements](https://developer.kenticocloud.com/v1/reference#section-rich-text-element) in Kentico Kontent can contain other content items and [components](https://help.kenticocloud.com/composing-and-linking-content/components/structuring-editorial-articles-with-components).
+[Rich text elements](https://developer.kenticocloud.com/v1/reference#section-rich-text-element) in Kontent by Kentico can contain other content items and [components](https://help.kenticocloud.com/composing-and-linking-content/components/structuring-editorial-articles-with-components).
 For example, if you write a blog post, you might want to insert a video or testimonial to a specific place in your article.

 You need to define how these objects resolve to the HTML that will be rendered.
 This can be done globally for each content type using the `richTextResolver` option, or per query.
 The following example shows how to resolve the `Actor` content items or components used in all your rich text elements.